ajtaboada04/nlp-module1-assignment/README.md

 ![image](https://github.com/user-attachments/assets/9c15570b-c8b9-4e0b-9788-83496a8f6be1)
 ![image](https://github.com/user-attachments/assets/a381eb16-eeda-4cb5-b125-228e2ee04a7f)

+As we can see, most agree that the text is similar to Shakespeare's language, but it still lacks coherence.
+This could be because we are not taking into account punctuation, which makes the text hard to read.

 ## Tests
 On the bottom of the notebook, there are tests for each of the functions used to fulfill the tasks of this assignment.